MEET SOME OF OUR HOMEOWNERS

 “We were chosen for a house that was being rehabbed and given a second chance, just like me and my boys were rebuilding our lives.
 The Habitat home and my family were made for each other.
 Watching my boys play in our yard with our dog is such an incredible feeling.
 They can walk to the library and ride their bikes to the park with friends.
 It gives us a feeling of being normal and calm.
 The best feeling happened just last weekend when we were hiking.
 My son came up and hugged me and told me he was proud of me.
 He told me he loved me and how happy he was that I could keep my promise I made to them of having a home.” – Coreen

-A Dog and His Family Find their Forever Home
+Read more about Coreen’s story in A Dog and His Family Find their Forever Home:

 Many Habitat families come from substandard housing where owning a pet is either not allowed or too expensive to afford.
 And for many children, it’s all they dream of.

-During COVID-19, we all need a story to make us smile.
 Meet William and Justin with their dog, Tuck.
-Tuck was picked up as a stray and rescued by Coreen, a single Mom, who had recently moved into her Habitat home with her boys.
+Tuck was picked up as a stray and rescued by their single Mom, Coreen.

 Home Sweet Home.
 Meet Jackline and her daughters.